Verifiable Hybrid Secret Sharing With Few Qubits: Security of the scheme in the sequential setting

 Here we state the soundness of the \vqss~protocol.
 Since we use the \vqss~in the sequential setting instead of the original parallel one, we restate security in the sequential setting.
 Our techniques are inspired by the approach suggested in \cite{Crepeau2002,Smith2001}.

-To prove the soundness of the \vqss~protocol, we bound the probability that the state held by the nodes after the verification phase is close to a codeword in $\mathcal{C} = V \cap \mathcal{F} W$ with at most $t$ errors on the set of malicious shares in the verification phase, or that the protocol aborts, and therefore, the dealer is caught. $V$ denotes a space spanned by $\{\ket{v}: v \in V^C\}$, where $V^C$ is a classical code space.
+To prove the soundness of the \vqss~protocol, we bound the probability that the state held by the nodes after the verification phase is close to a codeword in $\mathcal{C} = V \cap \mathcal{F} W$ with at most $t$ errors on the first level of encoding in the verification phase, or that the protocol aborts, and therefore, the dealer is caught. $V$ denotes a space spanned by $\{\ket{v}: v \in V^C\}$, where $V^C$ is a classical code space.
 Similarly, $\mathcal{F} W$ is spanned by $\{\mathcal{F}\ket{w}: w\in W^C\}$, where $\mathcal{F}$ is the Fourier transform and $W^C$ is a classical code space such that the dual code $V^{C*} \subseteq W^C$.

+Recall that in the protocol we encode the secret of the dealer into two levels of encoding.
+We will argue that performing verification on the second level of encoding is equivalent to verification on the first level of encoding.
+If a state is encoded once using $\mathcal{C}$, and has at most $t$ errors, then the encoding defines a unique state.
+Therefore, it is enough to count the number of errors present in the first level of encoding and verify that there are at most $t$.
+However, the protocol requires two levels of encoding to make sure that no node has complete control over all shares.
+This implies that we cannot perform the verification directly at the first level.
+But since all the operations we use for verification are (essentially) transversal for code $\mathcal{C}$, we can argue about the verification as if it was performed on the first level.

-Let $V_t$ be the space of \good$_{V}$ trees in the computational basis, defined according to the Proposition 2.10 of \cite{Smith2001}.
-In particular, if one measures a state $\ket{v} \in V_t$ the outcome is a codeword in the code space $V_t^C$, where $V_t^{C}$ is the space of strings having at most $t$ errors on the set of malicious shares, compared to a string in the classical code $V^C$.
-Moreover, let $\mathcal{F}W_t$ be the space of \good$_W$ trees in the Fourier basis.
-In other words, $V_t$ and $\mathcal{F}W_t$ are spaces of codes $V$ and $W$ with at most $t$ errors on fixed positions of malicious shares.
-We will first look at the check for the $Z$ basis, i.e. checking whether the state held by the nodes is in $V_t$.
+In order to check for errors, it is enough to check for errors in the $Z$ basis and errors in the $X$ basis.
+Let $V_t$ be the space of words that have at most $t$ errors in the $Z$ basis as compared to a codeword in $V$.
+In particular, if one measures a state $\ket{v} \in V_t$ in the $Z$ basis, the outcome is a word in the space $V_t^C$, where $V_t^{C}$ is the space of strings having at most $t$ compared to a string in the classical code $V^C$.
+Similarly, we can define $(\mathcal{F} W)_t$ as the space of words that have at most $t$ errors in the $X$ basis as compared to a codeword in $W$.
+This means that if one measures a state $\ket{w} \in (\mathcal{F}W)_t$ in the $X$ basis, the outcome is a word in the space $W_t^C$, where $W_t^{C}$ is the space of strings having at most $t$ compared to a string in the classical code $W^C$.

+Considering the above argument, now we proceed with proving soundness of verification of the state in the $Z$ basis and as if we were considering only one level of encoding.

 Without loss of generality, we can decompose the state of the nodes after the sharing phase in spaces $V_t$ and $V_t^\perp$,

 with $ \ket{\psi_i} = a_i \ket{\tilde{\psi}_i} + b_i \ket{\tilde{\psi}_i^\perp}, $ where $\ket{\tilde{\psi}_i} \in V_t$ and $\ket{\tilde{\psi}_i^\perp} \in V_t^\perp$.
 In words, the state after the sharing phase is a mixture of pure states which have components in $V_t$ and $V_t^\perp$.